stryker-mutator/infosupport-opensource/2023-q4/slides/20-stryker-net/04-bug-fixes.md

 - Remove usings from injected sources to avoid type conflicts
 - Support case insensitive reference resolution
 - Recursive mutant removal
+- Revise and extend mutation orchestration to simplify the implementation of mutators